allyourcodebase/pipewire/README.md

 ## Status

 Only the pipewire plugins/modules required for the provided example are currently built.
-To use other parts of the pipewire API, you may need to add more symbols to [src/wrap/dlfcn.zig](src/wrap/dlfcn.zig) and regenerate `c.zig` if additional pipewire headers are required.
+To use other parts of the pipewire API, you may need to add more symbols to the `libs` table in [src/wrap/dlfcn.zig](src/wrap/dlfcn.zig) and regenerate `c.zig` if additional pipewire headers are required.

 ## Usage